r-andres/getdata-031/README.md

 **Notes**
 - Features are normalized and bounded within [-1,1].
 - Each feature vector is a row on the text file.
-- First line contains the name of each feature
+- First line contains the name of each feature.
-- Only meaningful mean() and std() features have been left
+- Only meaningful mean() and std() features have been left.
-- The "BodyBody" features have been also intently filtered as long as a concrete definition could not be deduced from the original features description
+- The "BodyBody" features have been also intently filtered as long as a concrete definition could not be deduced from the original features description.

 ## The analysis
 The 'run_analysis.R' script does the following:
- * Retrieves from the internet the source data package
+ * Retrieves from the internet the source data package.
  * Merges the training and the test sets to create one data set.
  * Extracts only the measurements on the mean and standard deviation for each measurement.
- * Uses descriptive activity names to name the activities in the data set
+ * Uses descriptive activity names to name the activities in the data set.
  * Appropriately labels the data set with descriptive variable names.
  * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## How to run 'run_analysis.R'

-1. Get this repository from github
+1. Clone this repository from github.

 ```{r}
 git clone https://github.com/r-andres/getdata-031.git